Cala Des Moro

 In fact, I think it looks better in person than any picture, even with Photoshop enhancement.
 That being said, there is more you should know about this beach before visiting.

 I highly endorse taking the time to visit this beach, but there are still some negatives associated with it that you should be aware of.

 Getting there via public transportation would be incredibly difficult and would involve an eleven longer walk.

-The lot fills up so quickly because it is also the parking lot for Cala S’almunia.
+One of the reasons the lot fills up so quickly because it is also the parking lot for Cala S’almunia (Another must see beach in Mallorca).
 If you want a spot you can wait for someone to leave and hope to get lucky, or get there early yourself.

 The parking lot isn’t exactly close to the beach.
 You need to walk for over half a mile just to get to the trailhead which is a pretty boring jaunt down a residential street.

 Thankfully the trail to the actual beach is pretty simple and is only about ¼ of a mile long.